 The confidentiality Password Authenticated Connection Establishment (PACE) is a mandatory security feature that shall be implemented by the TOE, too.
-Nevertheless this is not explicitly covered by this ST as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
-Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD For PACE protocol according to [TR-SAC], the following steps shall be performed:
+The MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].

+For PACE protocol according to [ICAO-TR-SAC], the following steps shall be performed: